-Choose a kitchen design with simple lines and a smooth finish, such as our Stevia range of kitchens.
-Reflective surfaces create the illusion of space, allowing you to move more freely around the kitchen.
+Choose a kitchen design with smooth lines and a gloss finish, such as our Stevia range.
+Reflective surfaces help create the impression of space, allowing you to move more freely around the kitchen.

-If your space is minimal, it’s important to consider the layout and design of your kitchen.
+If your space is limited, it’s important to consider the layout and design of your kitchen.
 A breakfast bar or a small island made of base cabinets with an overhang makes a good alternative to a dining table.
-Or solutions such as using wall cabinets as base cabinets in narrow spaces can also create the illusion of more space.
+Add a couple of stackable bar stools and voila, you’ve got somewhere to eat with the family.

 Save space with a single bowl sink